Select Page

 He has given recitals and master classes throughout the U.S., Europe, and Korea.
 Editions BIM and IntegrityInk publish his compositions, arrangements, and realizations.
 His performance and pedagogy articles have appeared in Flute Talk Magazine, and his dissertation, Light from Behind the Iron Curtain: Style and Structure in Edison Denisov's Quatre Pièces pour flûte et piano, earned the 2001 Morgan Outstanding Dissertation Award from the University of North Texas.

-He has previously taught at universities in Illinois, Texas, and Pennsylvania and tutored numerous young flutists across the nation.
-Brian is a prizewinner of the National Flute Association Young Artist Competition, Myrna Brown Young Artist Competition, Mid-South Young Artist Competition, Kingsville International Young Artist Competition, and University of North Texas Concerto Competition.
+He has previously taught at universities in Illinois, Texas, and Pennsylvania and trained flutists across the nation.
+Brian is a prizewinner of the National Flute Association Young Artist, Myrna Brown Young Artist, Mid-South Young Artist , Kingsville International Young Artist, and University of North Texas Concerto competitions.
 His principal teachers include Mary Karen Clardy, Kathleen Chastain, Jacob Berg, and David Etienne.

-As an Arizona native and avid outdoorsman, Brian enjoys trekking afield the beautiful alpine regions of the state with his family.
-He volunteers his time as a youth baseball and softball coach for Little League and serves as an executive board member.
+Brian serves as the fine arts consultant for the board of directors for Salpointe Catholic High School.
+As a native Arizonan and avid outdoorsman, Brian enjoys trekking afield the beautiful alpine regions of the state with his family.
+He has coached youth baseball and fastpitch softball for over a decade and is currently a USSSA, USA, and PGF softball coach.

 Sara Fraker Associate Professor, Music